SirClaver420/Attune-Turtle/README.md

 1. **Download the latest release** from the [Releases page](../../releases)
 2. Extract to your `World of Warcraft\Interface\AddOns\` folder
+3. Rename the folder to `Attune-Turtle`
-3. Restart WoW or reload UI with `/reload`
+4. Restart WoW or reload UI with `/reload`
-4. Type `/attune` to open or click the minimap icon
+5. Type `/attune` to open or click the minimap icon

 ## Usage